BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Creating-A-Hair-Mod/exporting-conforming.md

 ![conform_5_export.png](/tutorials/hair_conform_tuto/conform_5_export.png)

-And use these export settings.
+> Make sure you use these export settings.
 Specifically:
-- change the extension to .dae if it isn't already
+> - change the extension to .dae if it isn't already
-- choose Selected Only instead of Visible Only
+> - choose Selected Only instead of Visible Only {.is-success}

 ![conform_6_exportsettings.png](/tutorials/hair_conform_tuto/conform_6_exportsettings.png)

-then export it.
-Blender should give a little note at the bottom of the window that export was successful.
+then click Export Collada/GR2.
+Blender should give a little note at the bottom of the window that the export was successful.

 ## LSLIB

-Now we have our hair .dae, and should now open LSLIB/ConverterTool ([link to basic installation here](/Tutorials/Visual/Creating-A-Hair-Mod/Tutorials))
+After we exported our hair .dae, we can now open LSLIB/ConverterTool ([link to basic installation here](/Tutorials/Visual/Creating-A-Hair-Mod/Tutorials))

 In the GR2 Tools tab, we need to set the Input File Path to our .dae, and set a directory for the to-be-exported GR2.
 In this example I set it the same, just changed the extension:

 ![conform_7_lslibimport.png](/tutorials/hair_conform_tuto/conform_7_lslibimport.png)

 As we can see, Export is still greyed out.
-First we need to hit Import, and this will open up some options we need below:
+We need to hit Import, to open up the options we need:

 ![conform_8_lslibexport.png](/tutorials/hair_conform_tuto/conform_8_lslibexport.png)

-First, we need to untick the box for X-flip meshes on the left, and then on the right choose Conform to Original GR2 and Copy Skeleton.
-In the field we need to put the GR2 of the vanilla hair we used the armature from back in Blender.
+1. untick the box for X-flip meshes on the left,
+2. on the right choose Conform to Original GR2 and Copy Skeleton
+3. put the GR2 of the vanilla hair we used the armature from back in Blender in the field below

-Below this field we can see that all of our meshes are listed, they should only have names belonging to this vanilla GR2.
+In the customize resource formats field all of our meshes are listed, they should only have names belonging to this vanilla GR2.
 If any of them has an "unexpected" mesh data name, LSLIB will throw an error when selecting Export.

 So let's do that.
-Once Export is selected we should see a pop-up saying it was successful.
-And if we head to the directory we sent the GR2 to, our new conformed GR2 should be there.
+Once Export is selected we should see a pop-up confirming that it was successful.
+If we head to the directory we sent the GR2 to, our new conformed GR2 should be there.